 The goal of all the computers in the grid is to reach a common set goal that a single machine cannot achieve.

-For a single machine or even a single supercomputer it is difficult to do some of the computing themselves so computing like grid computing, cluster computing was introduced which does the task parallel and independently in a short period of time.
+For a single machine or even a single supercomputer, it is difficult to do some of the computing themselves so computing like grid computing and cluster computing was introduced which do the task parallel and independently in a short period of time.

 How Grid Computing Works?